Religious Studies (RLST)

 RLST 354 RELIGION AND SCIENCE (3)

 Exploration of alternative conceptions of the relation of religion and science; consideration of specific instances, both historic and contemporary, of their engagement and/or encounter.
 Requires grade of C or better to fulfill Core requirement.
-Prerequisite: One course in RLST or PHIL or consent of instructor.
+Prerequisites: one course in RLST or PHIL, and ENGL 102 or ENGL 190 or equivalent; or consent of instructor.
 Core: Advanced Writing Seminar.

 RLST 355 INTRODUCTION TO THE NEW TESTAMENT (3)